Seesaw was founded by Varnya Bromilow and Nina Levy in August 2017, and is edited by Rosalind Appleby and Nina Levy.

 Belinda Hermawan is a graduate of UWA Law School (2009) and a fiction writer whose short fiction has been published in Australia and the United States.
 She is a former Studios Manager at Paper Mountain, and is a summer school alum of Parsons, The New School of Design in New York.
 Favourite piece of playground equipment: Playground car on springs!

-Miranda Johnson is an arts worker from Perth.
-She spent the past few years in London working as a record store clerk whilst studying an MA in Contemporary Art Theory at Goldsmiths College.
-Upon returning to Perth, she has been working for some of Perth’s major contemporary arts institutions, as well as co-directing Moana Project Space, an artist-run initiative.
+Miranda Johnson is curator and writer from Perth.
+Since graduating from Goldsmiths College, London with an MA in Contemporary Art Theory, Miranda has been working for some of Perth’s major contemporary arts institutions as well as co-founding Cool Change Contemporary, an artist-run initiative in Perth’s CBD.
 She also sings in indie-pop choir Menagerie and co-hosts Fem Book Club at the Centre for Stories.
-Miranda loves feeling as close to the sky as possible on the swings.
+Miranda’s favourite aspect of the playground is getting the chance to meet as many dogs as possible.

 Leon Levy’s career was spent in the commercial world, but alongside this has been a longstanding interest in the arts generally and choral performance in particular – as a singer – both in the UK and in Perth.
 Now in retirement he has turned to occasional reviewing, enjoying especially the opportunity to cover performances by talented young musicians in recitals that might not otherwise come to wider attention.
 Leon remains attracted to playground slides – the longer the better – to which the pretence of accompanying his grandchildren gives him legitimate access.